tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Problem

-The Script and Module goal of ECMA262 have a grammatical ambiguity where some code can run in both goals, having the exact same source, but produce different results.
+The Script and Module goal of ECMA262 have a grammatical ambiguity where some code can run in both goals, having the exact same source text, but produce different results.
 Unlike `"use strict"`, the signal to have a specific behavior is not in the code, thus the code has a multitude of possible effects which are not controlled by the programmer.

 <em>Note: The following example highlights a few of the effects of ambiguous
-source text and is by no means exhaustive.</em>
+grammar and is by no means exhaustive.</em>

 ### Example